mhvwerts/MANBAMM-control/README.md

 The well-known red "Aladdin" syringe pump by World Precision Instruments (https://www.wpi-europe.com/), equipped with RS232 serial communications, and TTL control.

-Development has started on a small GUI application (when time permits) for Aladdin pump configuration & control.
-Not yet in a functional state.
+Development has started on a small GUI application for Aladdin pump configuration & control.
+This app is functional, but not yet polished.

+### VICI EUHA chromatography valve

+VICI (Valco Instruments Co.
+Inc.) micro-controlled EUHA valve, with RS232 serial communications.
+Should also get its place in the GUI control.